(This video is an updated review of my experience with the Rotolight Neo.)

 - It can help you learn how different lighting looks, and show a little about how to get it!
 Holding the light and seeing it painting the subject as you move it, shows what different lighting setups can do!
 The Rotolight Neo has adjustable output power from 1 to 100%, so you can adjust the intensity of the light right on the spot.
 Moving the light closer or further away...trying different angles...adjusting brightness and Kelvin, can show you just how many variations of lighting techniques there are.

 - The portability of the Rotolight Neo leaves no excuses for not setting up and shooting at least Something!
 I was able to take all of these shots holding the rotolight while shooting, or having the model hold it while I shot them.
 It was incredibly advantageous to be able to whip out an extra continuos light source that easily!
 It comes with a power supply, but takes batteries so it can be carried around at shoots.
 Even if you can't whip out flashes or set up studio strobes or see anything because it's too dark, you can get enough light from the Neo to practice!

 - Better shots equals confidence... confidence equals more shooting... more shooting equals better photographer!
 Continuos lighting can show you what you are working with without having to take a shot to see.
 This helps you move faster and therefore allows you to move around and rearrange more to get in more shots.
 Trying more things can make you a better photographer and will improve the quality of your shots!
 And better shots usually make people more confident!

 I am not affiliated with the Rotolight brand in any way.
 I am just a newbie who bought a light and watched his skills improve!

-If you found this information helpful, Please Like and Subscribe!
+If you found this information helpful, Subscribe to receive future tips and reviews!